The Firemen's Ball: Plot

-A siren sounds because the house of an old man, Mr. Havelka, is on fire.
-Everyone uses the opportunity to leave the town hall without paying for their drinks.
-With their fire engine stuck in the snow, the firefighters manage to save some furniture and animals from the house, but they are unable to do anything about the fire with only a few shovelsful of snow.
-A table is borrowed from Havelka and used to sell more alcohol to the crowd that is watching the fire.
+When an alarm sounds because of a house fire, the guests leave the ball without paying for their drinks.
+The fire engine gets stuck in the snow, and while the firefighters manage to save some furniture and animals from the burning house of an old man, Mr. Havelka, they're unable to control the fire with shovelsful of snow.
+One of Havelka's tables is used to sell more alcohol to the crowd watching the fire.

-To help Havelka, who has lost almost everything, people donate their raffle tickets.
-However, nearly all of the prizes have been stolen during the ball, leaving only a few low-value items.
-The firefighters announce they will turn off the lights to give the thieves an opportunity to return the prizes.
+People donate their raffle tickets to help Havelka, who has lost almost everything, but nearly all of the prizes have been stolen, leaving only a few low-value items.
+At the town hall, the firefighters turn off the lights to give the thieves an opportunity to return the prizes.
 In the darkness all of the remaining items are also stolen, and when the lights come back on, Josef is caught returning the head cheese his wife stole.
 The firefighters' committee retreats to discuss how to save the reputation of the department.
 They return to a now-empty hall, where only their retired chairman remains.
-The committee presents him the gift box and he gives a heartfelt speech thanking them, but when the box is opened, it turns out that the axe itself has also been stolen.
+The committee presents him a gift box and he gives a heartfelt speech thanking them.
+The box is opened to reveal the axe has also been stolen.

-The next morning, outside in the snow, Havelka lies down in his bed next to the fireman set on guard beside the ruins of his home.
+The next morning, outside in the cold and snow, Havelka lies down in his bed next to the fireman posted to guard the ruins of his home.